Are you going to the UK for further studies or work? This guide is a mere attempt to tell you what it is like to live, work and study in the UK.

 Cars are cheap

-You can buy a road worthy, ok looking car for a few hundred pounds.
+You can buy a road-worthy, ok looking car for a few hundred pounds.

 Food is not expensive

-There are a lots of accents
+There are lots of accents

 The UK is probably the only country in the world where accents can differ so much despite given the size of the country.
-Regardless how good your English is, you would need some time before your ears are adjusted for them!
+Regardless of how good your English is, you would need some time before your ears are adjusted for them!

-Water, gas and electricity very rarely get interrupted supply.
+Water, gas, and electricity very rarely get interrupted supply.
 The utilities are available all the time.

 You can drive with your Indian Driving licence

 Indian driving licence is valid for a year to drive in the UK from the date of your arrival in the UK.
-After that you will need to pass the UK driving theory and practical test.
+After that, you will need to pass the UK driving theory and practical test.
 Link